 Our brand is essential to the success and competitive position of our business.
 We have intellectual property rights, such as our numerous trademark and service mark registrations for the "European Wax Center", "EWC", "Strut 365", "Wax Pass", and "Comfort Wax" name and related logos.
 We intend to actively enforce and defend such intellectual property and, if violations are identified, to take appropriate action to preserve and protect them.
 However, we cannot be sure that we will be able to successfully enforce our rights under such trademarks or other intellectual property.
-Moreover, there can be no assurance that: (i) using our intellectual property has not, does not, or will not, violate others' intellectual property, (ii) the registrations of such intellectual property in jurisdictions or for products or services in which others might have already established prior intellectual property rights.
+Moreover, there can be no assurance that: (i) using our intellectual property has not, does not, or will not, violate others' intellectual property, (ii) the registrations of such intellectual property would be upheld if enforced or challenged, or (iii) we would not be prevented from using our trademarks or other intellectual property in jurisdictions or for products or services in which others might have already established prior intellectual property rights.